mockdeep/configurator/README.md

 ## refer to config paramaters

-Paramaters are referable from both Class and Instance.
+Parameters are referable from both Class and Instance.

 from class: